 Official Park Website

 The Higashimatsuyama Interchange of the Kanetsu Expressway is approximately six kilometers from the central gate.
 Parking costs 300 yen for the night.
 (It costs 500 yen during the day).
 There are cheaper private car parks nearby.
-I noticed that the 200 yen one was open tonight as I drove by.
+I noticed that the 200 yen one was open at night last year as I drove by.
 It is 200 yen for the whole day.

 Plus code for maps: 39PC+4J Namegawa, Saitama

 They run a night shuttle bus from Shinrinkoen station on the Tobu Tojo Line the nights the autumn leaves night event is on.
-Once upon a time, just like the car park (at night), it was free, but nowadays they charge 200 yen per person over the age of 15.
-The timetable (left hand side times are from the station, right hand side from the park):
+Once upon a time, just like the car park (at night), it was free, but nowadays they charge for the bus.
+Moreover, the prices have gone up again in 2022 – 250 yen per adult and they are now charging, 130 yen, for teenagers over 12 years old (it was 15 last year).
+The timetable – the yellow box is weekdays, the green is weekends.
+The left hand side times in each box are from the station, right hand side from the park: